Leo Kennedy: Later life

-Kennedy spent the rest of his working life as a copywriter in the United States.
-"He eventually settled in Norwalk, Connecticut, as a staff writer for Reader's Digest."
+Kennedy spent the rest of his working life as a copywriter in the United States, eventually settling in Norwalk, Connecticut, where he served as a staff writer for Reader's Digest.

 The Shrouding "was reprinted in 1975 with an introduction by Leon Edel, who described Kennedy as the sprightly leader of Canada's ‘graveyard school’ of metaphysical poetry."
 Kennedy's "short story ‘A priest in the family’, first published in The Canadian Forum (April 1933), was reprinted in Great stories of the world (1972)."

-In 1976 Kennedy "returned to his literary friends in Montreal, living for ten years with his daughter-in-law."
+In 1976 Kennedy "returned to his literary friends in Montreal," where he lived for ten years with his daughter-in-law.
 There "he worked on literary memoirs he was not to finish," spending his time writing "poems for children, satiric verse, and broadsides."

 Kennedy eventually retired "to a hotel in Pasadena, California."
 He reportedly died in 2000.